An additive refinement of quantum channel capacities: Introduction

-We find that, reducing the protocol of entanglement generation~\cite{Dev05} to entanglement distribution, the quantum capacity is given by the coherent information~\cite{SN96} of a channel when the input is the identity, hence additive.
-Using the orthogonal ensemble, the classical capacity becomes additive without sacrificing the quantum features, although allowing more general ensemble and entangled input states can lead to peculiar phenomenon such as the super-activation~\cite{SY08} but losing the additivity.
+We find that, reducing the protocol of entanglement generation~\cite{Dev05} to ebit distribution~\footnote{An ebit is also known as a Bell state, which is a bipartite maximally entangled state.}, the quantum capacity is given by the coherent information~\cite{SN96} of a channel when the input is the identity, hence additive.
+Using the orthogonal ensemble that we define, the classical capacity becomes additive without sacrificing the quantum features, although allowing more general ensemble and entangled input states can lead to peculiar phenomenon such as the super-activation~\cite{SY08} but losing the additivity.
 Our finding provides an information-theoretic interpretation of the channel-state duality, and it confirms our intuition that, due to the complete positivity requirement, it is sometimes easier to compute the quantum capacities than classical ones.
 Therefore, it can simplify the proofs of quantum Shannon theorems, e.g., the strong converse channel coding theorems~\cite{Win99,ON99,BDH+14,TWW17}.
-We also learn that quantum resources, such as entanglement and coherence, need to be harvested in meticulous ways.
+We also learn that quantum resources, such as entanglement and coherence, need to be harvested in meticulous ways, and further study may benefit from the recently developed quantum resource theory~\cite{CG19}.
 It also demonstrates the central roles of von Neumann entropy as the measure of quantum information.